 - Battery-powered flashlight

 - First aid kit

 - Change of clothes for each family member

 - Important papers (copies of identification, bank information, etc.)

 - Battery-powered or hand-crank portable radio

-Check the bag periodically to ensure nothing is expired, batteries still work, contact information is still accurate, and credit cards have not expired.
+Check the bag periodically to ensure your cards are current, the batteries still work, and lastly, that all contact information is still accurate.

-When a potentially severe storm is forecast, pay attention to the local news to stay informed.
-If evacuation orders are issued, follow them.
+When a potentially severe thunderstorm is forecast, pay attention to the local news to stay informed.
+If the government issues evacuation orders, follow them.

 Prepare your home to prevent damage by: